boldradius/akka-exchange/README.md

 #### Trade Ticker
-An ephemeral (i.e. reboots/crashes of all Trade Ticker nodes will lose the data) node of Trade Data.
-This is a Replicated Feed of completed trades/current prices.
+A persistent node of Trade Data.
+This provides a Feed of completed trades/current bids & asks (offers).

-Utilizes [Akka's Data Distribution](http://doc.akka.io/docs/akka/2.4.0-RC1/scala/distributed-data.html) module for Replication, so that there's a "Primary" instance of the Trade Ticker actor, with additional nodes acting as "Secondaries" consuming data.
-If the Primary node crashes/is shut down, the Secondary node takes over with the replicated data.
+Utilizes [Akka Sharding](http://doc.akka.io/docs/akka/2.4.0-RC1/scala/cluster-sharding.html) to spread out data & reduce single node resource usage.
+Additionally, uses [Akka Persistence](http://doc.akka.io/docs/akka/2.4.0-RC1/scala/persistence.html) to ensure tolerance to crash/failure/actor migration without losing Trade data.

 #### Trade Engine

 A Cluster Singleton which proxies the transactions for requested trades.
 Makes sure there's only ever one instance so that it can gate trades on a single item.

+Also determines if the system is up & available (beyond 'appropriate nodes up') by checking that all required components are in a 'tradeable' state.

 #### Trading Users
 Sharded Database of active users and their portfolios.
 Sharded for resource balancing, and Persistent, so it is tolerant to crash/shutdown/actor migration.

 Utilizes [Akka Sharding](http://doc.akka.io/docs/akka/2.4.0-RC1/scala/cluster-sharding.html) to spread out data & reduce single node resource usage.
 Additionally, uses [Akka Persistence](http://doc.akka.io/docs/akka/2.4.0-RC1/scala/persistence.html) to ensure tolerance to crash/failure/actor migration without losing User data.

   - Each Trading User has a sub-actor for their portfolio, with a subactor for each security type.
 So, each user will have a child Portfolio Actor, each of which has child actors for Stock Portfolio and Bond Portfolio. *(TODO: maybe should be a trader has a StockPortfolio and BondPortfolio?)*

 #### Securities

-Sharded Database of known Securities, i.e. Stocks & Bonds.
+Ephemeral (but Replicated) Database of known Securities, i.e. Stocks & Bonds.
 This is all of the Securities active in the system, with information on every bid offer, and trade that has occurred.
-Sharded for resource balancing, and Persistent, so it is tolerant to crash/shutdown/actor migration.

-Utilizes [Akka Sharding](http://doc.akka.io/docs/akka/2.4.0-RC1/scala/cluster-sharding.html) to spread out data & reduce single node resource usage.
-Additionally, uses [Akka Persistence](http://doc.akka.io/docs/akka/2.4.0-RC1/scala/persistence.html) to ensure tolerance to crash/failure/actor migration without losing User data.
+This data is initialized cleanly from the Trader DB each time the node restarts, to ensure it is fresh at all times.

+Utilizes [Akka's Data Distribution](http://doc.akka.io/docs/akka/2.4.0-RC1/scala/distributed-data.html) module for Replication, so that there's a "Primary" instance of the Securities DB actor, with additional nodes acting as "Secondaries" consuming data.
+If the Primary node crashes/is shut down, the Secondary node takes over with the replicated data.

 #### Network Trade API